Allisonius/allisonius.github.io/_pages/about.md

 ### <i class="fa fa-fw fa-exclamation-triangle" aria-hidden="true"></i> News.
+* **Janurary 2020:** I will be offering a [Workshop on Software Engineering vs Computer Science](https://digital-divas.weebly.com/speakers--workshops.html) at the [Digital Divas 2021](https://digital-divas.weebly.com/) event.
 * **Janurary 2020:** I will be offering a [Workshop on Z3](https://uta.engineering/ourcs/workshops.php) at [OurCS@DFW](https://uta.engineering/ourcs/) cohosted by UTA and UNT.
 * **September 2020:** I am a member of the following Broadening Participation in Computing (BPC) sub committees at UTA: BPC Student Awards, External BPC Conferences and K-12 Outreach sub-committees.
 * **September 2020:** Attending [TAPIA](https://tapiaconference.cmd-it.org/) as a volunteer for the UTA booth.